-With regard to the Proposition 98 reserve, the criteria for requiring a deposit into the fund have not been met; however, the May Revision proposes to pay off the Proposition 98 maintenance factor (one of the criteria) by \$5.4 billion, leaving a maintenance factor balance of \$772 million.
+With regard to the Proposition 98 reserve, the criteria for requiring a deposit into the fund have not been met; however, the state budget proposes to pay off the Proposition 98 maintenance factor (one of the criteria) by \$5.4 billion, leaving a maintenance factor balance of \$772 million.

-Basic Skills Partnership Pilot Program - \$2 million in one-time funds for a pilot program to foster collaboration between colleges and CSU campuses relating to basic skills instruction for incoming CSU students.
+Basic Skills Partnership Pilot Program - \$10 million in one-time funds for a pilot program to incentives to community college districts, the CSU campuses and high schools to coordinate their efforts to provide instruction in basic skills to incoming CSU students in an efficient and effective way.